rsksmart/devportal/docs/02-developers/04-quickstart/hardhat-ignition.md

 While standard [Hardhat guides](/developers/smart-contracts/hardhat/) cover general Rootstock development, this guide specifically showcases how Hardhat Ignition can make deployment more efficient by enabling programmatic and declarative approaches tailored for Rootstock.

-Hardhat Ignition simplifies the deployment of smart contracts by allowing you to define, test, and execute deployment plans programmatically.
-It allows for deploying contracts in a declarative manner, making the process more efficient and manageable.
+Hardhat Ignition streamlines smart contract deployment by enabling programmatic definition, testing, and execution of deployment plans.
+This declarative approach significantly improves efficiency and manageability, making the deployment process smoother and more predictable.

 With Ignition, you can easily manage complex deployment workflows, handle dependencies between contracts, and ensure smooth deployment processes.